koaning/pytest-duration-insights/readme.md

 We're only scratching the surface of what the `reportlog.jsonl` file gives us.
 We might, for example, also explore how long it takes to setup/teardown tests.
 Feedback is appreciated, especially if somebody has a keen insight that has helped in the past.

+That said, this project is very much an experiment as well.
+See it as a thing you could try rather than a best practice.